By Vince Cooper

 21st birthday celebrations.
 Dixie, known as a competent tap-dancer, no doubt showed off his skills

 The 1927-28 season proved the most memorable in Dean’s career.
-He found the net an astonishing 60 times in the league (with three more in the cup and 82 in all competitions) as his team scored 102 goals in total and won the third title in their history.
+He found the net an astonishing 60 times in the league (with three more in the cup and 82 in all competitions) as his team scored 102 goals times in the league and won the third title in their history.

 A title winner

 Dean started the season by scoring 17 times in the first nine games (he also got four in the Football League’s 9-1 thrashing of the Irish League).
-His next two starts were fruitless,, failing to find the net in a 1-1 draw with Liverpool and firing more blanks for his country as they lost 2-0 to Ireland (Everton were busy beating West Ham 7-0 on the same day) but he returned to form in his next game with a hat trick and then did the same in the following outing.
-Two more followed in the next match and the league season record, set by George Camsell of Middlesbrough in the second flight the year before, looked on.
+His next two starts were fruitless,, failing to find the net in a 1-1 draw with Liverpool and firing more blanks for his country as they lost 2-0 to Ireland (Everton were busy beating West Ham 7-0 on the same day).

 The reaction to the goal rocked Goodison.
 ‘Stork’ writing in the Liverpool Echo said: “The scene was amazing.